-Before installing packages in Python, we must first ensure that Python is installed on the system.
+Before installing packages in Python, we must first ensure the installation of Python on the system.
 We can verify this by running the following command in a terminal.

 root@host [~]# python --version

-Pip is the default package manager for Python.
-It is used for installing and managing Python software from the command line.
+Pip is the default package manager for Python, used for installing and managing Python software from the command line.
 You can check the version you have installed using the following command.

 root@host [~]# python -m pip --version pip 19.3.1 from /usr/lib/python2.7/site-packages/pip (python 2.7) root@host [~]# python -m ensurepip --default-pip

 Python Package Index (PyPi) is a software repository that contains applications used by the Python programming language.
 PyPi supports installing software from distribution files and local projects.
 It can also utilize version control features.
-It also uses requirement specifiers to better define specific versions, variants, and also supports the url_req-form specs.
-Currently, PyPI houses more than 200,000 Python projects.
-Install options include:

 root@host [~]# pip install software root@host [~]# pip install software == 1.5 root@host [~]# pip install software >=1.3,<3.0 root@host [~]# pip install software[foo, bar] root@host [~]# pip install software ~=1.4.5